-Peanut Butter Fudge, but today I'd like to change it up a bit with this recipe for Extra Nutty Peanut Butter Fudge Brownies adapted from a Pillsbury.
-I don't usually use boxed mixes, but this is a good recipe.
-Of course you can make your own brownies and just add the layer of peanut butter fudge and the layer of 1/2 cup chopped peanuts.
+Pillsbury recipe.
+I don't usually use boxed mixes, but this is a great recipe.
+Of course you can make your own brownies and just add the layer of peanut butter fudge and 1/2 cup chopped peanuts.
 I really like the clean salty taste of plain roasted peanuts, rather than the recommended honey-roasted peanuts in the original recipe.
 I also add chocolate chips to the recipe and cut down on the peanut butter chips.
 You can never have enough chocolate!

 EXTRA NUTTY PEANUT BUTTER FUDGE BROWNIES!

-(15.8 oz) pkg. fudge brownie mix with chocolate syrup
+(15.8 oz) package fudge brownie mix with chocolate syrup

-(14 oz) can sweetened condensed milk (not evaporated)
+(14 ounce) can sweetened condensed milk (not evaporated)

 7 ounces peanut butter chips